 The most common type of absence covered by university policy is bereavement.
-If a student experiences the death of a family member, the student can be excused from class for up to five consecutive business days.
-The student is responsible for notifying the Dean of Students Office prior to their absence and providing some form of documentation.
+If a student experiences the death of a family member, the student can be excused from class.
+The student is responsible for notifying the Dean of Students Office and submitting some form of documentation as soon as the dates of absence and documentation are available.
 Students are not required to report absences to the Dean of Students Office.
 Ultimately, it is the student's responsibility to contact faculty about any absences and opportunities to complete missed work.
 Students should review their course syllabi for absence policies.
 Absence policies vary by class.